trthsa/thinkprompt-asm-file-manipulation/README.md

 ```
 4. The output files will be saved in the `results` folder.

-## Requirements
-- Python 3.12+ or Docker v24+
-- See the requirements.txt file for the required packages.
 ## Guide
 - The server.py file contains the main code for the application.
 - The `results` folder contains the output files.